jackdoe/ai-to-duck/README.md

    - Click "Load unpacked"
    - Select the `ai-to-duck/duck` folder containing the extension files

-## The code was 100% written by Opus 4.1
+### The code was 100% written by Opus 4.1, and was completely unchecked by a human.